jaypunekar/TallyClient/README.md

   cd TallyClient
 ```

-Create conda virtual enviornment (This step in not necessory):
+Create conda virtual enviornment (This step in not necessory.
+Anaconda should be installed for this step to work):
 ```bash
 conda create -p venv python==3.8 -y
 ```